Modeling sequences and temporal networks with dynamic community structures: Introduction

 \section{Introduction}

-To reveal the mechanisms that form complex systems, community-detection methods describe large-scale patterns in their networks of interactions~\cite{fortunato_community_2010}.
-Traditionally, these methods describe only static network structures, without taking into account that networks form dynamically over time.
-Only recently have researchers proposed methods that incorporate higher-order temporal structures to capture dynamics \emph{of} networks~\cite{holme_temporal_2012, holme_modern_2015,mucha_community_2010,rosvall_mapping_2010, ronhovde_detecting_2011, bassett_robust_2013, pfitzner_betweenness_2013, bazzi_community_2014, sarzynska_null_2014, gauvin_detecting_2014, yang_detecting_2010, xu_dynamic_2013, xu_dynamic_2014, xu_stochastic_2014, peel_detecting_2015, peixoto_inferring_2015, macmahon_community_2015, ghasemian_detectability_2015, zhang_random_2016}.
-Another class of methods attempt to describe the dynamics that take place \emph{on} a network, which can also be used as a proxy for the network structure.
-Traditionally, these methods use memoryless Markov chains~\cite{rosvall_maps_2008,delvenne_stability_2010,lambiotte_random_2014}, but researchers have recently showed that incorporating memory effects can reveal crucial information about the system~\cite{rosvall_memory_2014,lambiotte_effect_2015,de_domenico_identifying_2015}.
-However, both avenues of research have encountered central limitations: On the one hand, methods that uses memory to describe dynamics on networks rely on extrinsic methods to detect the appropriate memory order~\cite{rosvall_memory_2014,xu_representing_2016}.
-On the other hand, methods that attempt to describe dynamics of networks adapt static descriptions by aggregating time windows into discrete layers~\cite{kivela_multilayer_2014}, and completely ignore dynamics within the time windows.
+To reveal the mechanisms of complex systems, researchers identify large-scale patterns in their networks of interactions with community-detection methods~\cite{fortunato_community_2010}.
+Traditionally, these methods describe only static network structures without taking into account the dynamics that take place {on} the networks, such as people travelling by air, or the dynamics {of} the networks themselves, such as new routes in air traffic networks.
+While the dynamics on and of networks contain crucial information about the systems they represent, only recently have researchers showed how to incorporate higher-order Markov chains to describe dynamics on networks~\cite{ rosvall_memory_2014,lambiotte_effect_2015,de_domenico_identifying_2015, scholtes2017network} and higher-order temporal structures to describe dynamics of networks~\cite{holme_modern_2015,mucha_community_2010,rosvall_mapping_2010, bassett_robust_2013, pfitzner_betweenness_2013, bazzi2016community, sarzynska2016null, gauvin_detecting_2014, xu_dynamic_2013, peixoto_inferring_2015, macmahon_community_2015, ghasemian2016detectability, zhang_random_2016}.
+However, both avenues of research have encountered central limitations: First, methods that use higher-order memory to describe dynamics on networks rely on extrinsic methods to detect the appropriate memory order~\cite{rosvall_memory_2014,xu_representing_2016}.
+Second, methods that attempt to describe dynamics of networks adapt static descriptions by aggregating time windows into discrete layers~\cite{kivela_multilayer_2014,xu_dynamic_2013, xu_dynamic_2014, xu2015stochastic,gauvin_detecting_2014,peixoto_inferring_2015, ghasemian2016detectability}, and ignore dynamics within the time windows.
+Thus, both methods for dynamics on and of networks require or impose ad hoc timescales that can obscure essential dynamic community structure.